blue-oil/blueoil/docs/tutorial/image_cls.md

   batch size (integer):  64
-  image size (integer x integer):  32x32 how many epochs do you run training (integer):  100
+  image size (integer x integer):  32x32 how many epochs do you run training (integer):  100 select optimizer:  Momentum initial learning rate:  0.001 choose learning rate schedule ({epochs} is the number of training epochs you entered before):  '3-step-decay' -> learning rate decrease by 1/10 on {epochs}/3 and {epochs}*2/3 and {epochs}-1 enable data augmentation: Yes
+  Please choose augmentors:  done (5 selections)
+-> select Brightness, Color, FlipLeftRight, Hue, SSDRandomCrop apply quantization at the first layer?  no
 ```

 - Model name: (Any)